thengakulatechs/thengakulatechs.github.io/_posts/2025-06-04-installing-git-a-simplified-guide-for-linux,-macos-and-windows.md

 ```
 {: .prompt-info }

-## 📚 Getting Started with Git
+## Getting Started with Git
 Initialize a new Git repository inside any project folder with:
 ```sh
 git init
 ```
 This creates a `.git` directory that tracks changes and prepares your project for version control.

-## 🛠 Troubleshooting Tips
+## Troubleshooting Tips
 - Check Git Installation:
 Run `git --version` to confirm Git is installed and see its version.
 - Permission Issues:
 If installation commands fail, ensure you have administrator/root privileges.
 - Windows PATH Problems:
-If Git commands aren’t recognized after installation, make sure Git’s bin directory is added to your system’s PATH.
+If Git commands aren't recognized after installation, make sure Git's bin directory is added to your system's PATH.